50 beds ahead for the Lewis County hospital

+WATERTOWN — With five confirmed COVID-19 cases in Jefferson County as of Friday, Samaritan M…

-LOWVILLE — Even without a confirmed case of COVID-19 in the county, the Lewis County Healthcare System quietly prepared this week to make space for more beds, re-organize staff and ensure when the cases finally come, they are as prepared as possible.
+LOWVILLE — Before the county’s first two confirmed cases of COVID-19 were announced Saturday night, the Lewis County Healthcare System quietly prepared last week to make space for more beds, reorganize staff and ensure they are as ready as possible.

 “Pragmatically, we may not have a need for these beds by Monday, but we will be ready,” hospital Chief Executive Officer Gerald R. Cayer said.